2021 Local Solutions: Climate Preparedness Communities of Practice

 In order to implement equitable climate resilience, we need to work collaboratively to identify leverage points for transformational change.
 The community of practice model is based on cultivating relationships and social learning to support this type of change.

-Everyone at the table will have access to exceptional speakers and workshop leaders that they’ve come to expect, only this time content is adapted to our new FCOP format.
-This format will be intentionally designed to empower participants with a regional roadmap that will guide actionable steps that center equity in local and regional climate decision making.
+Everyone at the table had access to exceptional speakers and workshop leaders that they’ve come to expect, only this time content is adapted to our new FCOP format.
+This format was intentionally designed to empower participants with a regional roadmap that will guide actionable steps that center equity in local and regional climate decision making.

-The format will begin with a large group keynote on climate migration in the northeast, followed by several modules within designated sub-topics.
-These groups will meet over the course of several weeks and then reconvene as a full group to share findings and participate in a panel discussion on financing.
-If health official guidance allows, an in-person networking reception will occur in Portland Maine in May 2021.
+The format began with a large group keynote on climate migration in the northeast, followed by several modules within designated sub-topics.
+These groups met over the course of several weeks and then reconvened as a full group to share findings and participate in a panel discussion on financing.

 Affordable and Accessible Housing